lorenzofiorello/Stocks_ETFs_Dashboard/README.md

 Power BI Dashboard with Stocks/ETF performance indicators This project provides a simple Power BI dashboard for a Kaggle dataset about stocks and etfs prices.
 This dataset contains daily observations of opening and closing prices for all tickers currently (1980-2020) trading on NASDAQ.
 My goal was to create a simple Power BI dashboard that can be useful to get some insights about financial data.
+In the page "Stocks" you will find three charts:
+- Total Stocks Volume Current Year: this chart shows the total Stocks volume aggregated by month, in the last available year in the dataset
+- Weighted Average Price of Stocks: this chart reports the total weighted average price of stocks, aggregated by year
+- Yesterday Stocks Data: this chart shows some informations regarding the latest available day in the dataset.
-In the page "ETFs"
+In the page "ETFs" you will find three charts:
+- Total ETF Volume Current Year: this chart shows the total ETF volume aggregated by month, in the last available year in the dataset
+- ETF Volume and Closing Price by Year: this chart reports the total ETF volume and price aggregated by year
+- Yesterday ETF Data: this chart shows some informations regarding the latest available day in the dataset.

 ## Dashboard Pages